 2) Transcript: Go online to www.parchment.com and order an official transcript to be sent to the school(s) you are applying to.
 If you are considering the Obama Scholarship/ASU Assurance Program, you are required to send your transcript by the application deadline.

 3) Test Scores: Go online to www.collegeboard.com (for the SAT) and/or www.actstudent.org (for the ACT) to send your official test scores to the school(s) you are applying to.
 If you requested to have your scores sent at the time of the test, you do not need to do this again.

-To apply to an out-of-state college, you will follow the same process as above- sending an online application, ordering an official transcript, and sending official test scores to the schools.
+To apply to an out-of-state college, you will follow a similar process as above- submitting an online application (please check each out-of-state college's website for application instructions), ordering an official transcript through parchment, and sending official test scores to the schools from CollegeBoard and ACT.